Ken Hodge: Personal life

 Hodge is married to his wife Mary, they lived in Lynnfield, Massachusetts during his career with the Bruins raising 5 kids; his home was instantly recognizable and well known to local residents by its large swimming pool in the back yard in the shape of his Bruins' uniform number, 8.
-After spending 50 years in Lynnfield Hodge has now moved down to Florida where he spends time with olds teammates Wayne Cashman and Phil Esposito.
+After spending 50 years in Lynnfield Hodge has now moved down to Florida where he spends time with old teammates Wayne Cashman and Phil Esposito.

 Hodge's son, Ken Hodge, Jr., was also a professional hockey player from 1987 to 1998.
 Hodge Jr. went on to coach the Tulsa Oilers, whose roster included his younger brother Brendon, who wore their father's number 8.
 Brendon Hodge is now the assistant coach of the Rapid City Rushmore Thunder varsity hockey team, who won the 2014 state championship.
-Another son, Dan Hodge, was drafted by the Boston Bruins in the ninth round (194th overall) in the 1991 NHL Entry Draft, and played in the American Hockey League and International Hockey League, and won the 2000 Kelly Cup championship in the East Coast Hockey League with the Peoria Rivermen.
+Another son, Dan Hodge, was drafted by the Boston Bruins in the ninth round (194th overall) in the 1991 NHL entry draft, and played in the American Hockey League and International Hockey League, and won the 2000 Kelly Cup championship in the East Coast Hockey League with the Peoria Rivermen.